Geo-Social Group Queries with Minimum Acquaintance Constraint: Performance Evaluation

 \subsection{Experimental Setting}

-The Gowalla dataset was collected from a location-based social network and made available on website http://snap.stanford.edu/data/loc-gowalla.html, while the Dianping dataset was collected from a Chinese restaurant review site by ourselves.
-Both datasets have location-based social networks that consist of users (nodes), friend relations (edges), and user check-ins (locations).
-To enable our experiments, we prune users with no check-ins and select the first check-in position of each user as his/her location of interest.
-As a result, the purified Gowalla dataset has 107,092 nodes and $456,830$ edges, and the purified Dianping dataset has 2,673,970 nodes and $922,977$ edges.
-Finally, we project the space of the locations to domain $[0, 1]$ in each dimension.
+The Gowalla dataset was collected from the location-based social network Gowalla (available on \url{http://snap.stan-ford.edu/data/loc-gowalla.html}), the Dianping dataset was crawled by us from a Chinese restaurant review site (available on \url{https://goo.gl/uUV4Wg}), and the Twitter-2010 dataset is from the social network Twitter (available on \url{http://law.di.unimi.it/webdata/twitter-2010/}).
+For the Gowalla dataset and the Dianping dataset, we remove the users with no check-ins and select the first check-in position of each user as his/her location.
+As a result, the preprocessed Gowalla dataset has 107,092 nodes (users) and 456,830 edges (friend relations), while the preprocessed Dianping dataset has 2,673,970 nodes and 922,977 edges.
+In comparison, the Twitter-2010 dataset is much bigger, with 41,652,098 nodes and 684,500,219 edges.
+The locations of the users in Twitter-2010 are randomly generated with a uniform distribution.
+For both datasets, we normalize the location data into a unit space [0,1] x [0, 1].

 We implement four indexes for performance evaluation, namely, \emph{R-tree}, \emph{C-imbedded R-tree}, \emph{SaR-tree}, and \emph{SaR*-tree}.
-C-imbedded R-tree also stores the core numbers of the index entries.
-The sizes of SaR-trees are 15.5MB for Gowalla and 257MB for Dianping.
-The corresponding GSGQ processing methods on these indexes are denoted as \emph{BR} (baseline R-tree), \emph{CR}, \emph{SaR} and \emph{SaR*}, respectively. \emph{CR} enhances from \emph{BR} by pruning those nodes whose core numbers cannot satisfy the minimum degree constraint $c$.
+The C-imbedded R-tree is built on top of an R-tree and additionally stores the core numbers of the index entries.
+The average CPU time of constructing a user CBR in the latter two trees is less than $100$ ms for Gowalla and Dianping, and $50$ ms for Twitter-2010.
+The sizes of SaR-trees are 15.5MB for Gowalla, 257MB for Dianping and 2.1GB for Twitter-2010.
+The index construction time is less than 1 minute for Gowalla and Dianping, and 1.3 hours for Twitter-2010.
+The corresponding GSGQ processing methods on these indexes are denoted as \emph{BR} (baseline R-tree), \emph{CR}, \emph{SaR} and \emph{SaR*}, respectively. \emph{CR} enhances \emph{BR} by pruning those nodes whose core numbers cannot satisfy the minimum degree constraint $c$ in query processing.